dejiko00/KIRISAME-MAGICAL-EXTENSIONS-MONOREPO/README.md

 ## 🧹 What does this (currently) do?

-- Filters low quality videos away from youtube
-- Automagically does the _Not Interested_ flow for those terrible videos so you don't have to see them ever again.
+Automagically does the _Not Interested_ flow for terrible videos and channels, then hides them so you don't have to see them ever again.

+As a bonus it also removes shorts and ad suggestions (if you're not using an adblocker).

+### Filter Categories

+1. Channels
+2. Individuals
+3. Current Events
+4. Scam
+5. Clickbait
+6. Custom regex patterns

+### Channel Quality Scoring Database (future)

 ## 🧹 Why should I use it?

 - User: You can blacklist several youtube video patterns
-- Developer: As an extension template, so you don't have to use the **HORRIBLE** bloat that extension ""frameworks"" give.
+- Developer: As an extension template, so you don't have to use the **HORRIBLE** bloat that certain extension ""frameworks"" give.

 ## 🧹 TODO